Table of Contents

 Once you've designed the first iteration of your sales process, you'll want to bring onboard a sales workflow software platform to help you manage the whole process.

 1. Consistent Customer Experience

-By templating and automating communications such as email and SMS messages, you’re ensuring that every prospect and customer that deals with your team get the same experience — the experience you designed.
+By templating and automating communications such as email and SMS messages, you're ensuring that every prospect and customer who deals with your team gets the same experience - the experience you designed.

 2. Improved Communications With Prospects

-Sales workflow software improves communication with customers by bringing urgent messages to the forefront of your workload, and by ensuring that sales reps adhere to a sales cadence as designed by the sales manager.
+Sales workflow software improves communication with customers by bringing urgent messages to the forefront of your workload and ensuring that sales reps adhere to a sales cadence as designed by the sales manager.

 3. Less Time Spent Managing